-where Q(a) is the quality value of action a, named Q-value as in Q-learning [9], [35], r is the reward associated with the most recent trial and is determined by a reward function, and $\alpha \in [0, 1]$ is the step-size or learning rate.
+where Q(a) is the quality value of action a, named Q-value as in Q-learning [11], [37], r is the reward associated with the most recent trial and is determined by a reward function, and $\alpha \in [0,1]$ is the step-size or learning rate .

 b) Reward function The reward function R is used to generate a reward associated with the action taken previously when an outcome is observed.
 Given an action a taken at time step t and the observed outcome as b (may occur immediately), its reward can be computed with $r_t = R(b)$.
 In a Bernoulli MAB problem discussed earlier, the reward function R is actually the outcome itself (1 or 0), meaning that $r_t = R(b) = b$.
-In order to introduce punishment to wrong predictions or cache misses, we referred to the reward function that has been successfully applied in the Dynamic Spectrum Access problem in [9]:
+In order to introduce punishment for a caching miss, we referred to the reward function that has been successfully applied in the Dynamic Spectrum Access problem in [11]: